 7Reusable prompt: "Write a Python script for a data ingestion pipeline as above."

-Once you’ve shaped a few good prompts, it’s smart to save them.
-A reusable prompt can serve as a template for future iterations.
+Once you've shaped a few good prompts, save them.
+A reusable prompt serves as a template for future iterations, saving time and maintaining consistency across teams.

 | Section | Why it matters | Example fragment |